BARTLET & RICHARDES LLP - ARTICLING F.A.Q.

 Is there an articling position available at Bartlet & Richardes LLP (the "Firm") for the 2020 - 2021 year?

-Applications for an Articling position would have had to have been submitted by Friday, May 3, 2019 in order to qualify for the one Articling position.
+Applications for an Articling position must be submitted by Friday, May 3, 2019 in order to qualify for the one Articling position we offer.

 Will Bartlet & Richardes LLP be hiring future Articling Students?

-Yes, one student will be hired and applications for the next articling period (2020-2021) will be considered in accordance with The Law Society of Ontario artilcing process.
+Yes, one student will be hired and applications for the next articling period (2020-2021) will be considered in accordance with The Law Society of Ontario Licencing Process.

 I want to apply to your Firm what materials should I send; who should I send them to and when should they be sent?